SCPR/static-projects/maps/2016-san-gabriel-complex-fire-smoke/README.md

 8. Convert the video to a GIF [using this tool](http://ezgif.com/video-to-gif).
 You can edit the start and end points at that site.
 I recommend a lower FPS for a smaller file.
 You can also resize the GIF, to make smaller for social, [elsewhere on that site](http://ezgif.com/resize).

-9. Post the gif online, through our projects page or a service such as giphy.
+9. Post the gif online, through our projects page or a service such as Giphy.

 10. **Important**: Make a note of the time in text next to where you embed the GIF, and that it is a projection.
+Credit the USFS.